ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 **Solr** is primary framework in this application.
 Final goal to solve the pain point is to apply content enrichment feature on Solr system.

 - How to integrate python into Solr system?
-- How to get data and bu
+- How to get data and build up pipeline for Solr system.

 # Method
 ## Possible solution options